Peter Hays Gries

 The Politics of American Foreign Policy: How Ideology Divides Liberals and Conservatives over Foreign Affairs (Stanford University Press, 2014).

-Chinese Politics: State, Society and the Market, co-edited with Stanley Rosen (Routledge, 2010).
+Chinese Politics: State, Society and the Market, Peter Gries and Stanley Rosen, ed.
+(Routledge, 2010).

 “How Ideology Divides American Liberals and Conservatives over Middle East Policy,” Political Science Quarterly, forthcoming 2015.
 Peter Hays Gries.